This is a guest post by Cagla Ertugrul, CEO, MONCCO PR.

 By enabling analyzers, developers can more easily identify and fix errors.
 This in turn eases the task of an eventual code reviewer, who can instead concentrate on reviewing the code’s functionality instead of concentrating on common anti-patterns or code style.

 Unit testing is a process where a unit of functionality is tested.
-This is an automated testing process where test cases are written and executed every time a code is pushed to a repository.
+This is an automated testing process where test cases are written and executed every time code changes are pushed to a repository.

 Unit tests are good for testing logical functionalities or algorithms, and can avoid breaking changes when code is refactored.
 Here are some tips for avoiding fatal mistakes when writing unit tests.